Katzenwerfer/mpv-config/README.md

 Alternative [MPV build](https://jeremylee.sh/bins/mpv.7z)

+Also a [cool font](https://github.com/Genbuchan/KarasumaGothic) that I use for the whole UI

 Most of the stuff I use require a considerably good hardware.

 ### This [config](https://github.com/Tsubajashi/mpv-settings) could be better for general use.
 Mine is more of a personal archive :p